-The free trade agreement between the United States, Mexico, and Canada is referred to as The US-Mexico-Canada Agreement (USMCA).
-The USMCA went into effect on July 1, 2020, and replaced the North American Free Trade Agreement (NAFTA which was implemented in 1994.
-In general, the USMCA adopted the main provisions of NAFTA, including the NAFTA professions list and their qualifications.
-The following is a compilation of interpretive memos and letters that have been issued over the years clarifying NAFTA(USCMA), its provisions, and the professions list.
+The US-Mexico-Canada Agreement (USMCA), effective from July 1, 2020, has succeeded the North American Free Trade Agreement (NAFTA), which had been in place since 1994.
+The USMCA essentially adopts the main provisions of NAFTA, including the professions list and their qualifications.
+This article compiles interpretive memos and letters issued over the years to clarify USMCA (formerly NAFTA) provisions, mainly focusing on the TN Visa category.

 - Federal Register – Vol. 58, No. 249 – NAFTA provisions and professions – Dec.
 30, 1993